reactjstampabay/RehackedNative/README.md

 ## Introduction

-Each `step-[x]` branch on this repository is a completed solution set.
+Each `step-[x]` branch in this repository is a completed solution set.
 The `README.md` of each branch describes the steps on how we got to the solution set from the prior step.

 ## Prerequisites